mikeperry-tor/circpad-sim/README.md

 1 tests ok.
 (0 skipped)
 ```

-This repository also has some example logs and traces that you can apply the
+This repository also has some example logs and traces that you can use with
-built-in padding machines to, using the unit test as a simulator.
+built-in padding machines, using the unit test as a simulator.

 First, we must convert our undefended Tor client logs into trace files.
 From
 this circpad-sim checkout, do: